-TARGET: Our School Holiday Sports (SHS) program is increasing in participation numbers annually.
+Our School Holiday Sports (SHS) program is increasing in participation numbers annually.

-- STATUS/KPI: School Holiday Sports programs are held twice a year (April & October).
+School Holiday Sports programs are held twice a year (April & October).
 Council continually promotes the program to increase participation numbers.
-NOTE: some 2,427 children participated in the SHS program in the 2021/2022 FY. - COMMENT: The first SHS program for the 2022/23 FY ran from Friday, 30 Sept to Sunday, 16 Oct 2022) with 22 sport providers / clubs engaged.
-This resulted in 1,657 children registering across 60 activity sessions held in the region (up from 1,257 in April 2022) and is the largest SHS - TARGET:Access to additional recreation facilities and open space increases annually due to successful Joint Use Agreements. - STATUS/KPI: In Progress.
-A strategic approach to additional Shared Use Agreement opportunities will align with the Department of Education's strategic focus for community use of school land outside of school hours. - COMMENT: A review of existing Joint Use Agreements is currently underway, considering the recommendations of the Open Space Strategy and other relevant plans, to understand areas of priority and the scope of the project.
+NOTE: some 2,427 children participated in the SHS program in the 2021/2022 FY.

+The first SHS program for the 2022/23 FY ran from Friday, 30 Sept to Sunday, 16 Oct 2022) with 22 sport providers engaged.
+This resulted in 1,657 children registering across 60 activities held in the region (up from 1,257 in April 2022) and is the largest SHS

+Access to additional recreation facilities and open space increases annually due to successful Joint Use Agreements.

+In Progress.
+A strategic approach to additional Shared Use Agreement opportunities will align with the Department of Education's strategic focus for community use of school land outside of school hours.

+A review of existing Joint Use Agreements is currently underway, considering the recommendations of the Open Space Strategy and other relevant plans, to understand areas of priority and the scope of the project.
 Discussions are continuing with Henley High School regarding potential opportunities, including the ongoing use of the netball courts on Cudmore Terrace.
 An upgrade of Fulham Gardens Primary School for greater community use has also been completed.
-Other joint projects at Westport Primary School and Seaton High School are currently underway.
+Other joint projects at Westport Primary School and Seaton High School are currently being explored.